 In a traditional vending machine, you put in some money, select one of the slots, and whatever you chose—say, a candy bar—falls out.

 Now imagine a digital version of that vending machine, and each of its slots is completely different.
 This vending machine sells an incredible variety of goods and services, and each slot can be programmed in some very interesting ways.

 There’s an important concept here called a “smart contract.”

 Imagine you want to buy a concert ticket from someone you met online but don’t fully trust.
 You could just send them the money and hope they’ll transfer the ticket over to your name, but they might not.
 They might just run away with your cash.

 How do we usually address that kind of problem?
 Well, there are two main ways:

-- Hire a third party who we both trust (say, a bank).
+- Hire a third party who we both trust (say, a bank, or eBay).
 I give the third party my money, and the seller gives them the ticket.
 Once the third party has both in hand, we pay them a fee, and they make the exchange, giving me the ticket and the seller the money.
 This is what “escrow” means when you buy a house, for example.
 It works, but it costs money and usually involves a lot of bureaucracy and logistics.

 - Rely on contracts and legal penalties.
 I could hire a lawyer to write up a contract that the seller and I both sign.
 Then, if they fail to send me the ticket, I can sue them and count on the legal system to get me my money.
 Again, this costs a lot of money, time, and mental energy.
 Plus, even if the legal system works as expected, it might be a while till I get my money back.